AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Note that ``ssh`` binds together many ways of accessing Triton, with a similar syntax and options.  ``ssh`` is a very important program and binds together all types of remote access, and learning to use it well will help you for a long time.
+Learn more about ssh on :doc:`the ssh page </scicomp/ssh>`.

 Using sftp